JS: Prototype and Inheritance

 function

-object has a property key "prototype"
+object has a property key "prototype".

 〔see Property Key "prototype"〕

-For example, you can eval the expression Array.prototype
+For example, you can eval the expression Array.prototype.

-That means, accessing a property key "prototype"
+That means, accessing a property key "prototype" from the object Array.

-The value of Array.prototype
+The value of Array.prototype, is a object.

-There is no special syntax to express this object other than accessing property syntax such as Array.prototype
+There is no special syntax to express this object other than accessing property syntax such as Array.prototype.

 Root Prototype of All Objects